ddcroft73/weather-app/readme.md

  - Descriptive background images that change by the weather.
  - Colors update and highlight depending on the weather.

-- TODO:
+### To-DOs:
+ - Change C to F and back.
+ - Desktop and Tablet views.
-  - Add detailed info for each day in the forecast
+ - Add detailed info for each Day.
-  - Mobile
-    - Info will slide in from the side.
-    Desktop
-    - Information will be shown in the blank div bedise the 48 hour forcast.
- - Alerts
+ - Add Weather alerts:
-  - When there is sever weather a modal will popup displaying this.
+    - I am making a WebComponnet to be used for this and wil double as a way to show the daily details on desktop.

   View it [live]( https://ddcroft73.github.io/weather-app/).